The Academy Is...: Lost in Pacific Time EP and breakup (2009–2011)

 On William Beckett's Twitter page, it was said The Academy Is... have finished recording their new EP, Lost in Pacific Time: The AP/EP.
 It was released on September 22, 2009 on iTunes, and was sold on the AP Fall Ball Tour.
 A limited number were also sold on their webstore The track "I'm Yours Tonight" was released on the band's Myspace page.
 Another track, "Days Like Masquerades" was played at an anti-suicide benefit at Barrington High School, in Barrington, Illinois.
 On September 29, 2009, Pete Wentz announced via Twitter that TAI would replace The All-American Rejects for the St. Louis date of the Blink-182 tour, due to an injury to The All-American Rejects lead singer Tyson Ritter.

 On May 24, 2011, the band made an announcement on their official website that said that bandmates, Andy Mrotek and Michael Guy Chislett, were leaving the band to pursue their own musical careers.
 There has reportedly been no hard feelings during this decision.
 William Beckett also stated that the three remaining members would be entering the studio soon to record their fourth full-length album.
 On October 8, 2011, the band announced their disbanding on their official Facebook page, stating that they had "decided to go their separate ways" but "though we may not be together, you can look forward to hearing new music from each of us".

-Andy Mrotek has been continuing his artistry and his solo project, The Animal Upstairs.
-Adam Siska has become the touring bassist for Say Anything and Carly Rae Jepsen.
-Lead singer William Beckett announced he would be releasing his debut solo EP in 2012.
-On March 13, 2012 he released his first solo single "Compromising Me" and on April 17, 2012 he released his new EP Walk the Talk.
-Beckett released his sophomore EP, Winds Will Change and his third, What Will Be, on 30 October 2012.
-Genuine & Counterfeit is the debut solo full-length album by William Beckett.
-The album is the first full-length released by William since the break-up of his band The Academy Is....
-It was released by the NY based independent record label Equal Vision Records on August 20, 2013 and it was produced by Marc McClusky.
-The Academy Is...'s website (www.theacademyis.com) currently redirects to the band's Facebook page and is occasionally updated by their former label, Fueled By Ramen.
+During the band's breakup period, Andy Mrotek continued his artistry and his solo project, The Animal Upstairs, while Adam Siska worked as a touring bassist for Say Anything and Carly Rae Jepsen.
+Lead singer William Beckett focused on his solo work, releasing his first solo single "Compromising Me" on March 13, 2012.
+He went on to release 3 EPs in 2012: Walk the Talk on April 17, Winds Will Change on July 17, and What Will Be on 30 October.
+Genuine & Counterfeit, William Beckett's debut solo full-length album, was released August 20, 2013.
+The album was the first full-length released by William since the break-up of The Academy Is....
+It was released by the NY based independent record label Equal Vision Records and it was produced by Marc McClusky.